FAQ - Sustainability

 Where does Stanley/Stella source its recycled nylon?

 The recycled nylon we use for our outerwear garments comes from China.
-It’s made from pre-consumer nylon production waste.
-Our recycled nylon yarn supplier is GRS certified.
+It's made from pre-consumer nylon production waste.

 Where are Stanley/Stella products made?

 Our t-shirts, sweatshirts and polos are made in Bangladesh, a country which has a strong reputation of skilled workers in the global textile industry.
-Bangladesh is home to one of the most skilled and experienced garment manufacturing workforces in the world, and its garment industry is a significant contributor to the country’s economy.
-Over 90% of our total production comes from Bangladesh, where we work exclusively with nine partner factories.
-Our outerwear is made in one partner factory in China.
+Bangladesh is home to one of the most skilled and experienced garment manufacturing workforces in the world, and its garment industry is a significant contributor to the country's economy.
+Over 90% of our total production comes from Bangladesh, where we work exclusively with eleven partner factories.
+Our outerwear is made in two partner factories in China.
 This approach of limiting our number of suppliers supports our strategy for building supportive, long-term and collaborative relationships with each of our partner factories.

 Do you know exactly who is producing your cotton?